Alfredo Del Rosso

 Then came the awful news of that summer.
 We had just finished supper in my fiancee's house in Colorado Springs when the telephone rang.
 It was a fellow student ...
 Paul McGrady was dead.
 Stunned, I sat down and worked for a couple of hours on a statement concerning what Paul McGrady had meant to me.
 Then I crumpled the sheets of paper and threw them away.

-Months passed and one spring evening Mrs. Paul McGrady called to ask if I could write a book on her husband.
-Through hundreds of letters, interviews, telephone calls, and miles of recording tape I've relived Paul McGrady's life.
+Months passed and one spring evening Jean McGrady called to ask if I could write a book on her husband.
+Through hundreds of letters, interviews, telephone calls, and hours of recorded material, I've relived Paul McGrady's life.
 And it's been a blessed experience!

 My thanks must go both to Mrs. Paul McGrady and my fiancee, Barbara Reed, for their patience and understanding.
 Also a word of appreciation to Mrs. Sidney Banz and Mrs. Harlan Gilbert, who have typed reams of paper and to the many, many friends of Paul McGrady who have spent hours giving me helpful information.
 Without their help, this book would not have been possible! . . . [ more ]